NKDarkside/sfhsChess/replit.md

 - Meeting dates list includes 5-game series events and special RSVP link for monthly meeting
 - Footer updated to "Don't Forget Your Club Permission Form!
 HERE" across all pages
 - All FAQ answers updated to match user's exact text specifications
+- Updated color scheme to use South Forsyth High School colors (light navy blue and white)
+- Modified all primary colors throughout the site to match school branding

 # User Preferences